butla/mountepy/README.md

   1. This configuration can be CloudFoundry specific (VCAP_SERVICES, VCAP_APPLICATION).
   1. Validate if services defined in VCAP_SERVICES are in application's manifest.
 1. Add example of calling services through client generated with [Bravado](https://github.com/Yelp/bravado)
+1. Remove MANIFEST.in like they did in PyScaffold.
 1. Make Python 2.7 compatible... maybe.
 1. Check if cycling port_for.is_available() is as good as _wait_for_endpoint.
 If not, add that to port_for.
 1. Add to PyPI.